2023-ECE461-group-10/rest-api/README.md

 #### 1. ``npm install``

-#### 2. ``cp envs/.env.dev .env``
+#### 2. ``npm run test``

-After you complete the above two steps and have installed docker compose, you can start developing.
-Although you won't be able to run a local server without following steps 3 and 4, you can still write tests to verify your changes.
-The test suite creates a docker container with a MySQL server in it, runs the tests against this server, and destroys the container after tests have completed.
+After you have completed this step, you can start developing.
+Although it is not possible to run a local server without completing step 3, you can still write and run tests to verify your changes. ``npm run test`` creates a docker container with a MySQL server in it, runs the tests against the server, and destroys the container after tests have completed.
 Follow the example in integration.test.ts to write tests of your own.

-#### 3. (Optional) Create Tables in Local Database
+#### 3. (Optional) Running a local server
+1. ``cp envs/.env.dev .env``
-You will need to modify ``DATABASE_URL`` in ``.env`` with the appropriate username and password to login to your local MySQL server.
+1. Update ``DATABASE_URL`` in ``.env`` with the appropriate username and password to login to your local MySQL server.
-If you test your changes with the test suite, it is not necessary to setup a local database manually.
-The test suite will do it for you.

-``npx prisma db push``
+2. Create tables in the local database: ``dotenv -e .env npx prisma db push``

-#### 4. (Optional) Seed Database with Initial Data
-1. ``npx prisma db seed``
+3. Seed the tables with initial data: ``dotenv -e .env npx prisma db seed``

-### Run Local Server
-1. ``npm run start``
+4. Run a local dev server listening on port 8080: ``npm run start``

-### Run Local Tests
-1. ``npm run test``